zander-raycraft/emotion-classifier/README.md

 ![Production Status](https://img.shields.io/badge/Production%20State-In%20Progress-orange)

 <h2>Description</h2>
-This project is a ML-based emotion classifier meant to demonstrate my proficiency with multiple Python machine learning libraris, as well as my ability to construct and fit a neural network to data.
+This project is a ML-based emotion classifier meant to demonstrate my proficiency with multiple Python machine learning libraries as well as my ability to construct and fit a neural network to data.
 This high-level idea is that this program connects to a device that feeds in a stream of input, such as a laptop camera, and takes that input and uses the model to predict what emotion is being expressed by the stream.

-The Model training and construction are built using Python3 tensorflows Keras and the camera stream is preprocesssed for the model thanks to the c compilation of the numpy Pyton3 package.
+The Model training and construction are built using Python3 tensorflows Keras and the camera stream is preprocessed for the model thanks to the c compilation of the numpy Pyton3 package.

 <h2>To run</h2>